akpingel/sphinx-template/source/firstDraft/index.rst

-With record notion, objects are more like values and classes are enhanced to have value like behavior rather than encapsulated identified entity. [#f9]_ Expressing record objects that are strings are easier.
+With record notion, objects are more like values and classes are enhanced to have value like behavior rather than encapsulated identified entity. [#f9]_ Expressing record objects that are strings is easier.
 A record that is a string type can be expressed using the following code to print out all its attributes.